googlefonts/googlefonts.github.io/gf-guide/metrics.md

 🐸 Vertical metrics are used to determine the space between two lines of text.
 Some metrics are meant for Mac, other for Windows; and are interpreted differently according to web or desktop usage.
 <br><br>
 Throughout countless threads and discussions, GF decided to make the priority on cross-platform compatibility and therefore apply the following requirements.
-Read them carefully because once a family is onbaorded, vertical metrics are meant to remain always the same to avoid regression, as mentioned in <a href="./onboarding">Adding & upgrading fonts to Google Fonts</a>.
+Read them carefully because once a family is onboarded, vertical metrics are meant to remain always the same to avoid regression, as mentioned in <a href="./onboarding">Adding & upgrading fonts to Google Fonts</a>.
 <br><br>
 Please note that the first metrics guidelines referred to in this guide are Latin focused and probably will not fully work for other complex scripts such as Burmese and Devanagari among others.
 CJK fonts (Chinese-Japanese-Korean scripts) are treated as special cases and should follow the instructions at the end of the document.